 8:30 a.m. – Welcome

-8:45 a.m. – Keynote Speaker L. Song Richardson presents a session about implicit bias and its implications for equity.
+8:45 a.m. – Keynote Speaker L. Song Richardson presents “The Impact of Implicit Racial Bias on Communities.”

 10 a.m. – Break

-10:15 a.m. – Keynote Speaker Dr. Bruce D. Perry, MD PhD presents “A Relational Approach to Working with Traumatized and Maltreated Children.”
+10:15 a.m. – Keynote Speaker Dr. Bruce D. Perry presents “A Relational Approach to Working with Traumatized and Maltreated Children.”

 12 p.m. – Lunch